|WELCOME TO NICK KOUZOS HOME PAGE.

+Also, out of the 18.063 trading companies in Turkey 46% belonged to Greeks, 23% to Armenians and 15% to Muslims, 46% of the Banking sector belonged to Greeks.
 In high professional individuals Greeks in percentage terms were: 52% of the doctors , 49% of the pharmacists, 52% of the Architects, 37% of the engineers and 29% of the solicitors.

-In relative terms, the number of people expelled or killed was huge for the period, as it represented a considerable percentage of the total population of mainland Greece at the time, which bearly reached 4.500.000
+Further 528 from a total of 654 companies involved in wholesale trade belonged to Greeks.”
+In relative terms, the number of people expelled or killed was huge for the period, as it represented a considerable percentage of the total population of mainland Greece at the time, which barely reached 4.500.000

-The distraction of any people’s homeland and culture has always been a painful and a dramatic experience.
+The destruction of any people’s homeland and culture has always been a painful and a dramatic experience.
 This is why we can see that in many cases around the world, this painful memory is maintained for many generations and a desire always exists to preserve as much of the culture and information about these lost communities.

 In spite of it’s destruction the survivors of this culture influenced the evolution of Modern Greece.
 It is really a great pity that that this culture did not survive for the benefit of mankind including the Turkish Nation with which, for centuries, Greeks managed to coexist in many areas of the Ottoman Empire.

 THE ASIA MINOR HOLOCAUST OF 1922

 Ismet Pasha stood before the statesmen of the civilized world and admitted that the banishment from Turkish territory of nearly a million Christian Greeks, who were two million only a few short years ago had been decreed.

-A short comprehensive account on the historic events that lead to the defeat of the Greek Army in Turkey, during 1922, is given in a speech made by Nancy Horton the daughter of George Horton the Consulate General of USA in Smyrna during the period of the conflict and specifically during 1922.
+A short comprehensive account on the historic events that lead to the defeat of the Greek Army in Turkey, during 1922, is given in a speech made by Nancy Horton the daughter of George Horton the Consulate General of USA in Smyrna, during the period of the conflict and specifically during 1922.
 See special page with extracts from the speech in English.

 INDEX OF LINKS TO VIDEOS FROM TRAVELS “BACK TO ROOTS”

-Back to the roots Nick Kouzos (Part.1) The first attempt to find traces of family roots, starting the story from Istanbul (Constantinople) where Kouzos family together with thousands of Greeks who tried to hide in the years 1915 to 1924.
+(The first attempt to find traces of family roots, starting the story from Istanbul (Constantinople) where Kouzos family went after the burning of the town of Peramos of Kyzikos, together with thousands of Greeks who tried to hide in the years from 1915 to 1924.)

 Back to the roots Nick Kouzos (Part.2)